-Tenant Dased Rental Assistance -- If it plans to provide tenant-hased rental assistance, the tenant-based remai assistance is an essential element of its consolidated plan.
+Tenant Based Rental Assistance -- if it plans to provide tenant-based rental assistance, the tenant-based rental assistance is an essential element of its consultated plan.

-Eligible Activities and Costs - It is using and will use DOME funds for eligible activities and costs, as described in 24 CFR §§92.205 through 92.209 and that it is not using and will not use HOME funds for prolabiled activities, as described in §92.214.
+Eligible Activities and Costs -- It is using and will use HOME funds for eligible activities and costs, as described in 24 CFR §§92 205 through 92,209 and that it is not using and well not use HOME funds for prohibited activities, as described in §92,214.

-Subsidy layering -- Before committing any funds to a project, it will evaluate the project in accordance with the guidelines that a adopts for this purpose and will not invest any more HOME funds in combination with other Federal assistance than is necessary to provide affordable housing:
+Subsidy layering - Before committing way funds to a project, it will evaluate the project in accordance with the guidelines that it adopts for firis purpose and will not invest any more HOME funds in combination with other Federal assistance than is necessary to provide affordable trousing;

-Signature of Authorized Official
+Signature of Authority Official